combinatorist/ecmascript/exercises/simple-cipher/README.md

 ## Step 2

-Shift ciphers are no fun though when your kid sister figures it out.
+Shift ciphers are no fun though when your younger sibling figures it out.
 Try amending the code to allow us to specify a key and use that for the shift distance.
 This is called a substitution cipher.